LJCRocha/botinha/README.md

 #### /tag

-Command to create, delete and view tags (short messages stored in a database).
+Command with subcommands to create, delete and view tags (messages stored in a database).
 Contains subcommands

 -